luipir/postgis_pkiconf_docker_container/ssl/README_HoeServerKeyAndCertAreGenerated.txt

 # generate server private key with 2048 bit
 openssl genrsa -out postgis_server_key.key 2048

-# how to verify key
+# how to verify key.
+Would return RSA key ok
-openssl rsa -check -in postgis_server_key.key
+openssl rsa -noout -check -in postgis_server_key.key

 # generate a request for the public key
 # hitting return key to every answer => no pwd added